emipa606/TurnOnOffRePowered/README.md

 - Added support for all autodoors that use the vanilla door-class
 - Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2195733555]Doors Expanded
 - Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2033979700]Project RimFactory Revived
+- Added setting for blocking work if power is low, all workbenches that inherits the vanilla class should now block usage if there is not enough power stored or being generated.
 - French translation added, thanks qux!
 - Russian translation added, thanks Reiquard!